+Farmers and workers understand their fundamental principles and rights at work.
+These include their rights to:

+- Freedom of association and collective bargaining; - (ii) A safe and healthy working environment; - (iii) Protection from discrimination, forced or compulsory labour and child labour.

-5.2.1 ▲ gender equality Farmers and workers understand the fundamental principles and rights at work.
-SH The intent is that, as a key step to promoting DW, the Producer should ensure that all workers are aware of their fundamental rights at work.
-Once workers are aware of their rights, they are better able to advocate for these rights and seek support or remedy when their rights are violated.
-These include their rights to: (i) Freedom of association and collective bargaining; MF Producers are responsible for conducting training, awareness raising and other activities to ensure workers have a good understanding of their rights.
-Collaborations with other local organisations working on labour issues and supporting farm workers, as well as with the Gender Lead or Gender Committee, are strongly encouraged. (ii) A safe and healthy working environment; Further reference: ILO, Declaration on Fundamental Principles and Rights at Work (adopted in 1998 and amended in 2022) (iii) Protection from discrimination, forced or compulsory labour and child labour.
+The intent is for the Producer to have systems in place to ensure that all workers understand their fundamental rights at work.
+Once workers understand their rights, they are better able to advocate for these rights and seek support or remedy when their rights are violated.

+Producers are responsible for conducting training, awareness raising and other activities to ensure workers have a good understanding of their rights.
+Collaborations with other local organisations working on labour issues and supporting farm workers, as well as with the Gender Lead or Gender Committee, are strongly encouraged.

-Whenever the P&C v.3.0 refers to farmers and/or workers, it includes all individuals regardless of gender, background or identity.
-For more information, see our Commitment to Social Inclusion and definitions of farmers and workers.
+ILO, Declaration on Fundamental Principles and Rights at Work (adopted in 1998 and amended in 2022)